An inside look at product management at IBM and the interview process.

 What is an IBM offering manager?

 You may see that IBM is hiring not product managers, but offering managers.
 At IBM, the product management role is being revamped.
-For several years now, product managers here have been transitioning into what's being called an "offering management" (OM) role.
+For several years now, product managers here have been called "offering managers" (OM).
+In 2021, certain organizations within IBM (including cloud and cognitive software, which is the org I am a part of), began transitioning from the "offering manager" title to the more traditional "product manager" title.

 At its core, offering managers at IBM perform the same tasks as traditional product managers.
 But instead of managing products we manage offerings, which are described as products or services designed for a market of users who will value the end-to-end experience.